antoniofull/thexpatmagazine.com/src/pages/blog/2020-01-09-where-to-buy-an-house-in-portugal.md

 ![](/img/3e2853c9-5723-42b6-8ff8-6c8158c15f42.jpeg)

 Having a look at the all 24 municipalities, we immediately realize how important is Porto in this list.
 It is, indeed, considered the best municipality!

 So what are you waiting for?
 Let's buy an house in Portugal to enjoy the beautiful Atlantic Ocean Coast, the Torre di Belém, visit Sintra (Unesco site) and its Palaciio Nacional and much more!

+\
+Check also https://www.thexpatmagazine.com/blog/2019-11-20-does-the-cost-o-living-always-match-with-the-quality-of-life/ to know the top Countries for quality of life